rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 effect on any presequent section.
 That is, because sectioning nodes are only defined to declare/open new sections.
 This obviously does not include the characteristic to close any presequent section.
-Because of that, the only option to close a section is by exiting its parent container.
+Because of that, the only option to close a section so far is by exiting its parent container.

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
 However, these additional properties